The Mississippi River is rising. Here's what you need to know

 Getting around in the downtowns

 In Davenport, The River’s Edge and compost facility are closed until the river drops to 19.5 feet.
-Parts of River Drive in Bettendorf, Davenport and Moline are impassable and remain closed, according to Davenport city spokesman Kurt Allemeier.
+Parts of River Drive in Bettendorf, Davenport and Moline are impassable and remain closed, according to city spokeman Kurt Allemeier.

 Flooding hasn't busted the city budget yet, he said, but Public Works will accrue unaccounted overtime when they walk the levees 24-7 after flooding exceeds 22 feet.
 "Some expense for cleanup after the river levels drop is in the budget, but that cost will not be known for a month or two," Jenison said.

-In Bettendorf, spokeswoman Lauran Haldeman said no new roads have closed due to flooding and budgetary impacts so far have been "minimal."
+In Bettendorf, spokeswoman Lauran Haldeman said no new roads had closed because of flooding, and budgetary impacts so far have been "minimal."

 Businesses are hanging in there

-Roam is still planning to hold its a Kentucky Derby party on Saturday, starting at 3 p.m.
+Roam is still planning to hold its a Kentucky Derby party at 3 p.m.
+Saturday.

-Downtown Davenport Partnership Executive Director Kyle Carter said downtown is open for business, but there has been an impact.
+Downtown Davenport Partnership Executive Director Kyle Carter said downtown was open for business, but there had been an impact.

-Some events have been relocated, like the Freight House Farmer's Market.
+Some events have been relocated, such as the Freight House Farmer's Market.
 On Saturday, it will be in the Scott County Administrative Building's parking lot, 600 W 4th St., Davenport.

 Lorrie Beaman of the Farmer's Market says the long-term impact may be felt beyond this weekend.